WWE News: Zelina Vega Released

 However, as Wrestling Inc pointed out, the Friday Night SmackDown star posted a tweet that stated how she supports unionization shortly before she was let go.

-As The Inquisitr previously documented, Vega and Paige were two of the performers who vocally opposed the company’s decision to ban superstars from using third-party platforms such as Twitch.
+As The Inquisitr previously documented, Vega and Paige were two of the performers who vocally opposed to officials’ recent decision to ban superstars from using third-party platforms such as Twitch.

 Paige decided to rebel against the edict by remaining on Twitch.
 As of this writing, she hasn’t been let go or disciplined by the promotion.